MiniZinc/FindMUS/README_FindMUS_Output.md

 FznSubProblem:	hard cons: 1483	soft cons: 755	leaves: 755	branches: 889	Built tree in 0.03854 seconds.
 ```

-The first line describes the "Checking solver" view of the problem.
-It sees
+The first line describes the "Checking solver" (or subsolver) view of the
-1483 "hard" (background) constraints, 755 "soft" (foreground) constraints (this
+problem.
+It sees 1483 "hard" (background) constraints, 755 "soft"
-is the set that will be searched).
-Branches refers to the branching points in
+(foreground) constraints (this is the set that will be searched).
+Branches
-the full constraint hierarchy.
+refers to the branching points in the full constraint hierarchy.

 ```
 SubsetMap:	nleaves:	222	nbranches:	244